Blondies vs Brownies: What’s the difference + Recipes

 You can of course go with a dark brown sugar or my recipe for Keto Copycat Brown Sugar.

-The notes of brown sugar are very prominent in traditional blondies as it is in this low carb version!
+The notes of brown sugar are very prominent in traditional blondies as it is in this low carb version as it is the mostย important ingredientย that MAKES a blondie.

 Don’t forget to add in the vanilla extract as this pairs well with the brown sugar and ample amounts of butter!